-The language of acoustic foam pyramids, commonly found within the interiors of sound booths, is inverted to become a functional, expressive, sculptural, and tactile skin, that is distinctive within the hospital environment and engaging for patients and staff alike.
+The language of acoustic foam pyramids, commonly found within the interiors of sound booths, is inverted to become a functional, expressive, and tactile skin.
+This exterior provides an intriguing and distinctive texture within the hospital environment, engaging for patients and staff alike.

 Internally, a birch ply lining combines with warm coloured fabrics to create a comfortable and calming space for thought and contemplation.
 An oculus rooflight and porthole windows ensure natural light ingress, whilst maintaining visibility of, and connection to the wider hospital environment.